Frequently Asked Questions

 What age do I have to be to go on Mini Tours?

-Rein Mini Tours is age appropriate for kids finishing 6th, 7th, and 8th grades.
+Rein Mini Tours is age appropriate for teenagers finishing 6th, 7th, and 8th grades.

 How many teenagers will be on my Mini Tours?

-There will be between 30 to 40 participants on your Mini Tours.
+There will be between 40 to 45 teenagers on your Mini Tour.

 Where do the kids come from?

-Our Mini Tour travelers come from New Jersey, New York, Connecticut, and Pennsylvania.
+Our Mini Teen Tours travelers come from New Jersey, New York, Connecticut, and Pennsylvania.

 Where and when are the pick up/drop off locations?

-We have several pick-up and drop-off locations throughout the tristate area.
+We have several pick-up and drop-off locations throughout the tristate area for our Mini Tours.
 We will assign you to the location in closest proximity to your home.
-Please give us a call if you want specifics.

 Can I come with a friend?

-The most rewarding part of a Rein Teen Tours summer is making new friends.
-While we do allow friends to travel together, Rein Teen Tours makes each tour a cohesive family.
-Along with safety and supervision, group dynamics is a main focus each day of our trips!
-Whether our travelers come with a friend or come alone, we strive to ensure that each teenager thrives socially.
+The most rewarding part of a summer with Rein Teen Tours is making new friends.
+While we do allow friends to travel together, Rein Teen Tours makes each tour a cohesive family by focusing on teambuilding and icebreaker activities starting day one of your trip.
+Group dynamics is a major focus on our trips.
+Whether our travelers come with a friend or come alone, we strive to ensure each teenager thrives socially.

 Can I pick my roommates?